yagasoft/Overcast/README.md

 ### Features:

   + A standardised template to use to implement any remote file system.
-  + Support for the most common operations for folders and files.
+  + Support for the most common operations for folders and files
-    + Copy/move/rename/delete
+    + Copy/move/rename/delete.
-    + Upload/download
+    + Upload/download.
-    + File tree
+    + File tree.
   + Support for OAuth or traditional way of logging in.
   + Full event and exception handling for all actions.
   + Local file system, Google, and Dropbox are implemented out of the box.